 2. Add a Variable and call it "Serial Number".
 Make sure the Data Type is set to Text.

-3. We need to set the variable first.
-We can do this by adding a Basic "Set Variables" Step to our Task Step in the workflow.
-Then we can populate the Serial Number variable by dragging our Workflow ID and Task ID from the Workflow Properties and separating them with an underscore ( _ ).
+3. Set the variable first.
+You can do this by adding a Basic "Set Variables" Step to the Task Step in the workflow.
+Then you can populate the Serial Number variable by dragging the Workflow ID and Task ID from the Workflow Properties and separating them with an underscore ( _ ).

 4. This Serial Number variable is now available to be used in other areas of the workflow.